deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/dd-creating-and-registering-a-simple-route.md

 <!--
 # Chapter 15: URL Routing
 ## Creating and registering a simple route
-### Listing 15-6.
-The Defaiult Contents of the Global.asax.cs file
+### Listing 15-7.
+Registering a route in the RouteConfig.cs file

 ### Using the simple route
 #### UNIT TEST: TESTING INCOMING URLS